 Mark Roberts, Executive Director and Publisher

-Mark Roberts is an experienced journalist and news manager who background includes serving as a television reporter, anchor and news director in markets such as Houston, Salt Lake City and Washington D.C..
+Mark Roberts is an experienced journalist and news manager whose background includes serving as a television reporter, anchor and news manager in markets such as Houston, Salt Lake City and Washington D.C..
 Mark also worked in the technology division of the Associated Press where he consulted with numerous television stations about the implementation of technology applications to improve newsroom operations.
 After moving home to Colorado, Mark served as coordinator of the Rocky Mountain Chapter of the Online News Association.
 Mark.Roberts@empoweringco.org

 Dan England spent 25 years in newspapers, 20 at the Greeley Tribune, before starting a freelance career.
 He now writes for NoCo Style, The Colorado Sun, Colorado Outdoors and many other publications.
 He has won more than 100 state and national writing awards, including Best of Show from the Colorado Press Association in 2015.
 Dan is an ultrarunner, dog owner and father to three children, including twin girls.
 Dan can be reached at firstname.lastname@example.org.

 Empowering Colorado maintains a Project Board of Advisers made up of journalists and energy professionals.
 The Board provides leadership and guidance and helps to build relationships between Empowering Colorado and its stakeholders.

 Empowering Colorado also maintains an Advisory Board made up of key community leaders, professionals and advocates who support Empowering Colorado’s mission.

 Doug Hock serves as Empowering Colorado’s Board Chairman.
 He is an experienced communications professional in the Oil and Gas industry.
 Serving as Manager of Media Relations for a large energy corporation, Doug is a well-known media spokesperson with a long history of providing the information and insight necessary to help energy journalists effectively cover the energy industry.